mustafaakilli/master-thesis/README.md

 ## Further improvements
+* Adding more communication protocol such as industrial communication protocol.
 * In case files are not loaded, retry 5-10 times and notify user.
 * Detailed exception and error handling.
-* More flexible folder names and deducting them automatically (now hardcoded at the beginning of the codes).
+* More flexible folder names and deducting them automatically (now hard-coded at the beginning of the codes).
-* Delete unwanted files from interface (now manuel).
+* Delete unwanted files from interface (now manual).
 * Clear OutputWindow by using a button on the UI (now refreshing page will clear).
-* Use CSS instead of Inline HTML.
+* Use CSS instead of In-line HTML.
 * Add comments to HTML and CSS files.
 * Installing latest versions of NPM and Angular using POM.xml (now it is assumed developer has already installed them).
-* Copy generated files into local file system from local server (now manuel)
+* Copy generated files into local file system from local server (now manual)
     - Option 1: Use post-deploy scripts (PowerShell, Bash, etc.) or ..
     - Option 2: Download button on the interface